Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 • Caption: Set as Default

-7. Change the properties of the right-side Command Button.
+6. Change the property values of the right-side Command Button.

 • Name: cmdCancel